jesse10930/jesse10930/README.md

 ### Hi there 👋 I'm Jesse...welcome to my GitHub and thanks for stopping by!

 - 🔭 I’m currently working on ...
 Frontend Mentor challenges
 - 🌱 I’m currently learning ...
-Using Figma as a design tool
+HTML semantics
 - 👯 I’m looking to collaborate on ...
 MERN projects
 - 🤔 I’m looking for help with ...
 Contributing to Open Source
 - 💬 Ask me about ...
 Anything!